Apple CEO Tim Cook once gave President Trump a $5,999 Mac Pro | NewsChannel 3-12

 Also listed on the disclosure is a $529 leather bomber jacket from Ford chairman Bill Ford, golf clubs and accessories from Derek Sprague, president of the US Golf Association, and a $650 Ultimate Championship belt from martial artist professional Colby Covington.

-The disclosure also revealed that Trump’s hospitality assets, including golf courses and hotels, took a hit last year due to the global pandemic, with such assets dropping 38% from 2019.
+The disclosure also revealed that Trump’s hotels and golf clubs took a hit last year due to the global pandemic.
+Trump’s businesses generated nearly 40% less revenue in 2020 and the first 20 days of this year compared to 2019.

 While it’s common for presidents to receive gifts, there are rules and regulations around what they can accept.

-Note: Correction: An earlier version of this story incorrectly described the financial impact of the pandemic on Donald Trump’s businesses revealed by his financial disclosure.
-The revenue for these businesses has fallen by nearly 40%.